timacdonald/json-api/README.md

 ### Lazy attribute evaluation

 To help improve performance for attributes that are expensive to calculate, it is possible to have attributes lazy evaluated only when they are requested by the client.
+This is useful if you are making requests to the database or even HTTP requests in your resource.

-As an example, let's imagine that we provide a profile image for each user, but our system requires us to download the profile picture and base64 encode it within the response.
+As an example, let's imagine that we expose a base64 encoded avatar for each user.
+Our implementation downloads the avatar from our microservice, base64 encodes the avatar, and provides it as an attribute.

 ```php
 <?php